-As the Internet continues to impact business and society globally, the demand for professionals with the ability to recognize, understand, and develop Internet technology will continue to grow.
-A 30 credit-Pace Master of Science in Internet Technology gives you the skills and knowledge to lead businesses as they face dynamic challenges.
+As the Internet continues to impact business and society globally, the demand for professionals with the ability to understand, develop, and apply Internet technology will continue to grow.
+A 30 credit Pace Master of Science in Internet Technology degree gives you the skills and knowledge to lead businesses as they face dynamic challenges.

-A highly accessible and supportive faculty enthusiastically share their expertise with you in Java technology, Web server operating systems, Web authoring, information security, and many other areas.
+A highly accessible and supportive faculty enthusiastically share their expertise with you in Java Enterprise Edition technology, Web server technology, e-commerce technology, cyber/Web security, and many other areas.

-After fulfilling core requirements, you will embark on a newly designed curriculum that allows you to declare a 9credit knowledge area in either e-Commerce, Security and Information Assurance, or Network Administration, and then complete a 3-credit capstone project.
+After fulfilling core requirements, you will embark on a newly designed curriculum that allows you to declare a 12-credit knowledge area in either e-Commerce or Cybersecurity, and then complete a 3-credit capstone project.

 Entering students need not hold an undergraduate degree in a computer-related discipline or have experience in the chosen concentration.
-If you select Internet Technology for e-Commerce or Security and Information Assurance, you can complete your degree online.
+You can complete your degree online.